 Malin Flodström-Tullberg group

+Infections with common viruses (e.g. Coxsackieviruses) have been linked to type 1 diabetes development in humans.
 Our present research seeks to define the role of the virus in the disease process.
-We are studying how the virus affects the infected host and the cross-talk between the virus, the immune system and the pancreatic beta cells.
+We focus our studies on how the virus affects the infected host and the cross-talk between the virus, the immune system and the pancreatic beta cells.
+We are also engaged in research aiming at finding biomarkers for beta cell destruction.
 We expect that our studies will generate valuable information for the design of preventative treatments against islet cell destruction and type 1 diabetes.

 Malin Flodström TullbergGroup Leader, Ph.D.
 Professor

 Dr. Malin Flodström Tullberg was recruited to Karolinska Institutet in 2003.
 She holds a Ph.D. degree in Medical Cell Biology from Uppsala University, Sweden (1998), and did a postdoc in immunology at The Scripps Research Institute, La Jolla, USA (1998-2003).
 Besides being professor and group leader, she is serving as deputy unit head for the Center for Infectious Medicine.